 The Board of Directors of National Grid is elected by the stockholders.
-National Grid is organized into five business groups.
+National Grid is organized into global and regional functions.
 The leaders and function of each group are shown in the following organization chart.
-Transmission is managed as one of the major five groups.
+Transmission is managed in Network Strategy organization and the Operations Organization.